foxcats/LPS/README.md

-# IDS(In-Depth-Searching)
+# CBIDS(Cycle based In-Depth Searching)
-IDS is the searching API to get RDF datas in LODs using Link-Policy-Link and Explicit-Link.
+CBIDS is the searching API to get RDF datas in LODs using Link-Policy-Link and Explicit-Link.

 Link-Policy-Link use Link-Policy declared by user that has the information to link another LODs.